-A desk-based review of each area of the terms of reference will be conducted, with reference to the HETAC Supplementary Guidelines for Institutional Review (2009).
+A desk-based review of each area of the terms of reference will be conducted, with reference to the QQI Policy for Cyclical Review of Higher Education Institutions (2016).
 The findings of each review will be published in a separate report, which will also specify the process followed in conducting that review.